josefadamcik/josefadamcik.cz/_posts/2020-02-26-soflekeyboard-build-log-and-build-guide.md

 - Don't connect or disconnect the TRRS cable when the keyboard is powered.
 It may short out.
 Always disconnect the USB cable first.
 - Be gentle with micro USB ports on your microcontrollers.
 They are easy to break.
-- Keep in mind that this is a protype of DIY keyboard.
+- Keep in mind that this is a prototype of a DIY keyboard.
 It's not a polished product.

 ## Firmware and programming